biednick/RestStopRater/README.md

 This project was done by Nick Biederman, Rob Boekermann, and Zack Sullivan for CS2021 at the University of Cincinnati.

+## Required Packages

+This script uses the python twitter package.
+Install using '$ pip install python-twitter' for python 2 or '$ pip3 install python-twitter' for python 3.

 ## To Do: